nanoframework/nanoframework.github.io/content/support/professional-support.md

 Aimed at commercial users developing **nanoFramework** based projects has the objective to help them reduce their development effort and, consequently, the time to market.
 The support services ensure that:

-- Your questions will be answered correctly and in a timelly fashion.
+- Your questions will be answered correctly and in a timely fashion.
 - Bugs that you report are fixed with higher priority.

 The above will, obviously, help the project continuous growth.